CelticPipes banner

 • Run CelticPipes, make sure your PC is online and select Support from the Help menu (only available in the full version).
 If your sotware is activated, you won't have to enter a License Key to access restricted pages.

-Q) What is the best way to get support for my technical problem?
+Q) What is the best way to get help or report a problem?

-A) The best way is to submit a well-formed Support Issue using the link provided on the Support Page.
+A) The best way is to submit a detailed Help Request using the "Help" link provided on the main Support web page.
 Filling it out as fully as possible gives us a fighting chance to be able to provide a solution.
 Filling in the form can be a pain, but on the other hand, submitting a one-liner like 'my software doesn't work' doesn't help anybody.
-Most people wouldn't do this, but honestly it does happen.
-Please use the form.
+Fortunately, most people wouldn't do this, but honestly similar to this does happen.
+Also, due to the proliferation of smartphones, an evil growing trend is for no punctuation at all.

 Downloading and Upgrading